ECE444-2023Fall/project-1-web-application-design-group27-rubberducks/flask-server/README.md

 run server

-then in seperate terminal: python app_test.py
+then in seperate terminal: python3 -m pytest